I, Mudd

 "I, Mudd" is the eighth episode of the second season of the American science fiction television series Star Trek.
-Written by Stephen Kandel (based on a story by Gene Roddenberry) and directed by Marc Daniels, it was first broadcast on November 3, 1967.
+Written by Stephen Kandel and directed by Marc Daniels, it was first broadcast on November 3, 1967.

 The crew of the Enterprise has a second encounter with the conman Harry Mudd (Roger C. Carmel), first seen in the season one episode "Mudd's Women".
 Mudd is now the supreme ruler of a planet of androids who cater to his every whim.